rokka-io/rokka-site/source/_guides/20-php-client-intro.md

 use: [guides]
 ---

-## Note about CMS Clients
+# Note about CMS Clients

-Note: If you just want to use rokka in a CMS like Drupal, Wordpress or Kirby, we recommend using the respective plugins (add links).
+Note: If you just want to use rokka in a CMS like Drupal, Wordpress or Kirby, we recommend using the respective plugins (see the right side on the [documentation overview](/documentation/)).
 If you want to know, how the PHP library works and what it provides, this intro may be a good start nevertheless.

 # Preparation

-If you already know the basics of rokka and have uploaded an image and created a stack, you can directly skip to the "The PHP library" chapter below.
+If you already know the basics of rokka and have uploaded an image and created a stack, you can directly skip to the "[The PHP library](#the-php-library)" chapter below.

 ## Get a rokka account